Today I’m sharing how I make pumpkin puree for dogs because, drumroll…it’s pumpkin season, y’all!

 Bonus: You guessed it, they’re dog friendly, so I recently took my pup Wally and his little friend Lila there for a fall walk.
 We also picked up a few fresh pumpkins while we were there.

-Now without further ado, here’s how to make fresh pumpkin puree for your dog, and I’m also including my recipe for pumpkin pancakes for us humans!
-Please enjoy.
+Now without further ado, here’s how to make fresh pumpkin puree for dogs, and I’m also including my recipe for pumpkin pancakes for us humans!

 It took me 4 hours to turn my 2 medium and large pumpkins into puree.